 Please contact your primary doctor for all routine prenatal questions.
-If you experience a problem related to your high-risk condition, please contact our perinatal nurse at (973) 322 – 5287.
+If you experience a problem related to your high-risk condition, don’t hesitate to get in touch with our perinatal nurse at (973) 322 – 5287.

-If you believe that we could help care for your pregnancy or you want to make sure that NJPA is your Maternal-Fetal Medicine team, make sure your doctor knows.
+If you believe that we could help care for your pregnancy, or want to ensure that NJPA is your Maternal-Fetal Medicine team, make sure your doctor knows.
 Your primary doctor will refer you to our practice for an initial consultation.

 Meet Our Physicians at NJPA

 Since our practice first began with the Maternal-Fetal Medicine team working out of Saint Barnabas Medical Center, it has expanded to include a group of perinatologists who work with patients at all stages of pregnancy.
 Patients coming in for their first visit or ultrasound will always see one of our dedicated physicians.
 From that point on, our doctors work cohesively to ensure that every member of the patient’s care team is kept on the same page.
 Learn more about our high-risk pregnancy doctors in NJ: